 One of the ways I earn money for travel, specifically Disney travel, is through Swagbucks.
 Swagbucks is a rewards program that pays you for all different kinds of online activities.
 You can play games, use their search bar, find Swag Codes, answer surveys, watch videos, click through their site to shop online, and discover offers.
 You can cash out your rewards (called SBs) for gift cards, virtual Visa cards, or even PayPal.
-I like to shoot for $50 per month between mine and my husband’s account, and lately my favorite reward is a virtual Visa since it is offered for a discounted number of SBs every month.
+I like to shoot for $50 per month between mine and my husband’s account, and lately my favorite reward is a virtual Visa since it is offered for a discounted number of SBs once per month.

 Swagbucks LIVE is an app that allows you to play a live trivia game on weekdays to win SB.
 Monday through Thursday, games are at 5pm pacific time, with a bonus game on Monday at 4pm.
 I’ve only won a handful of times, but it’s fun to play, and you can earn bonus SB for questions you get right, even if you don’t answer them all correctly.
 Every so often, they’ll have “easy” games (the only ones I’ve won) or themed games, which are extra fun.

 Answer on Swagbucks is basically surveys which can have a good payout, but I find them tedious and usually only do them when I need a boost in SBs, or it’s a square on my SWAGO board.
 Swagbucks keeps track of some of your answers, especially demographics, so make sure you’re consistent or they won’t allow you to use this feature.
 They even have an app dedicated to surveys called Answer.